kptdev/kpt/site/reference/fn/eval/README.md

 --exec-path:
   Path to the local executable binary to execute as a function. `eval` executes only one function, so do not use `--image` flag with this flag.
+This is useful for testing function locally during development.
+It enables faster dev iterations by avoiding the function to be published as container image.

 --fn-config:
   Path to the file containing `functionConfig` for the function.